Home

 2. Prepare the bath area (usually a bathtub or sink, but you can also use a large pan) before hand.

-3. Place a mat or towel at the bottom of sink or tub to prevent your cat from slipping.
+3. Place a mat or towel at the bottom of the sink or tub to prevent your cat from slipping.

 5. Pour moderately warm water over his or her body.
 Be careful to avoid the eyes, ears and nose.